MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 | Search for a guide across all folders in an instance| No |<a href="/dynamics365/mixed-reality/guides/pc-app-find-guide" target="_blank">Find a guide in the PC app</a>|
 | Fix guides that won't load due to accidental deletion of tasks or steps outside the PC app| Yes |<a href="/dynamics365/mixed-reality/guides/corrupted-guide" target="_blank">Fix a corrupted guide</a>|

+> [!NOTE]
+> You must be a system administrator to update the Dynamics 365 Guides solution.

 ### Bugs fixed and other improvements

 - Reduced number of “Out of Memory” crashes on HoloLens 2.